 The UL181A-P listing guarantees that the label will never peel or come off except when exposed to very high temperature.

 Any fading of the label depends on the quality of the paper and the ink or toner of the printer.
-We made some labels with a laser printer three years ago.
-The two examples included above, which were among the first efforts to make these labels, have not shown any sign of fading.
+We started to make some labels with a laser printer in 2016.
+The label at the beginning of the post and the large label shown in the Variations section, which were among the first efforts, have not shown any sign of fading.

 Have any questions or feedback about this process?
 Please share your thoughts in the comments.